capillariesio/capillaries/test/deploy/README.md

 ## Deployment project template (`*.jsonnet`) and deployment project (`*.json`) files

 Capideploy tool uses deployment project file (see sample `sampledeployment.json`) to:
-- configure creation of Openstack objects like instances and volumes and track status of those objects locally
+- configure creation of Openstack/AWS objects like instances and volumes and track status of those objects locally
-- push Capillaries data and binaries to created Openstack deployment
+- push Capillaries data and binaries to created Openstack/AWS deployment
-- clean Openstack deployment
+- clean Openstack/AWS deployment

 Deployment project files contain description and status of each instance.
 When there are a lot of instances that perform the same tesk (like Cassandra nodes or instances running Capillaries [Daemon](../../doc/glossary.md#daemon)) which makes them pretty redundant.
 To avoid creating repetitive configurations manually, use [jsonnet](https://jsonnet.org) templates like `sampledeployment.jsonnet`.
 Before deploying, make sure that you have generated a deployment project `*.json` file from the `*.jsonnet` template, and, under normal circumstances, avoid manual changes in your `*.json` file.
 Tweak `*.jsonnet` file and regenerate `*.json` instead, using jsonnet interpreter of your choice.
 Feel free to manually tweak `*.json` file if you really think you know what you are doing.